AndreaPepe/BLDMS/README.md

 - it significantly improves performances and scalability in read-intensive scenarios, with respect to a pure spinlocks-regulated coordination scheme;
 - it allows readers and writers to access the list concurrently, providing correctness of operations thanks to the grace period waiting.

-A figurative representation of the described data structures is given by the following image:
+An image representing the described data structures is given below:

 ![data structures](./img/rcu%20and%20array.png)

+***

 ## The driver
-As mentioned before and as explained with several details in the reuirements of the project, the driver is partially made up of system calls and partially made up of VFS file-operations.
+As mentioned before and as explained with several details in the requirements of the project, the driver is partially made up of system calls and partially made up of VFS file-operations.

 ### System calls
 They are defined in the [syscalls.c](./syscalls.c) file.